Urban legend: Documentation

 The Internet has made it easier both to spread and to debunk urban legends.
 For instance, the Usenet newsgroup alt.folklore.urban and several other websites, most notably snopes.com, focus on discussing, tracking, and analyzing urban legends.
 The United States Department of Energy had a now-discontinued service called Hoaxbusters that dealt with computer-distributed hoaxes and legends.
 The most notable such hoaxes are known as creepypastas, which are typically horror stories written anonymously.
 Although most are regarded as obviously false, some, such as the Slender Man, have gained a following of people that do believe in them.

 Television shows such as Urban Legends, Beyond Belief: Fact or Fiction, and later Mostly True Stories: Urban Legends Revealed, feature re-enactments of urban legends, detailing the accounts of the tales and (typically later in an episode) revealing any factual basis they may have.
 The Discovery Channel TV show MythBusters (2003–2016) tried to prove or disprove several urban legends by attempting to reproduce them using the scientific method.

-The 1998 film Urban Legend featured students discussing popular urban legends while at the same time falling victim to them.
+The 1998 film Urban Legend featured students discussing popular urban legends while at the same time falling victim to killings re-enacting them.
+The 1999 film The Blair Witch Project purposefully positioned itself as an urban legend to gain viral hype and succeeded in fooling many that it was based on a real disappearance.
+The lack of widespread social media and search engines helped it proliferate in the months leading up to its release.

 Between 1992 and 1998 The Guardian newspaper "Weekend" section published the illustrated "Urban Myths" column by Phil Healey and Rick Glanvill, with content taken from a series of four books: Urban Myths, The Return of Urban Myths, Urban Myths Unplugged, and Now!
 That's What I Call Urban Myths.
 The 1994 comics anthology the Big Book of Urban Legends, written by Robert Boyd, Jan Harold Brunvand, and Robert Loren Fleming, featured 200 urban legends, displayed as comics.

 The British writer Tony Barrell has explored urban legends in a long-running column in The Sunday Times.
 These include the story that Orson Welles began work on a Batman movie in the 1940s, which was to feature James Cagney as the Riddler and Marlene Dietrich as Catwoman; the persistent rumour that the rock singer Courtney Love is the granddaughter of Marlon Brando; and the idea that a famous 1970s poster of Farrah Fawcett contains a subliminal sexual message concealed in the actress's hair.

 Genres

 Crime

-As with traditional urban legends, many internet rumors are about crimes or crime waves - either fictional or based on real events that have been largely exaggerated.
+As with traditional urban legends, many internet rumors are about crimes or crime waves – either fictional or based on real events that have been largely exaggerated.
 Such stories can be problematic, both because they purport to be relevant modern news and because they do not follow the typical patterns of urban legends.